Member of parliament: Bangladesh

+Barbados

+The Parliament of Barbados is the legislative branch of the government of Barbados.
+It is a bicameral body, composed of an appointed Senate and an elected House of Assembly.
+The Senate (upper house), the direct successor of a pre-Independence body known as the "Legislative Council"—comprises 21 senators appointed by the president.
+The President appoints 12 Senators on the advice of the Prime Minister and two on the advice of the Leader of the Opposition.
+The remaining seven Senators are nominated by the President at their discretion (that is, the President is not bound by other political leaders' advice in these appointments) to represent various religious, social, economic, or other interests in Barbados.

+In the absence of an opposition leader in parliament (i.e. in the case of a landslide victory where one party takes all 30 seats in the House of Assembly, as occurred in 2018 and 2022) the president will then appoint the remaining two senators in the opposition's stead allowing for 9 independents instead.

+The House of Assembly (lower house) is made up of 30 members of Parliament, elected to five-year terms on a first-past-the-post basis in single-seat constituencies.

 Canada

 The Parliament of Canada consists of the monarch, the Senate and the House of Commons.
-Only members of the House of Commons are referred to as Members of Parliament (député); members of the Senate are called Senators (sénateur).
-There are currently 105 seats in the Senate and 338 in the House of Commons.
+Only members of the House of Commons are referred to as members of Parliament (député); members of the Senate are called Senators (sénateur).
+There are currently 105 seats in the Senate and 343 in the House of Commons.
 Members of Parliament are elected, while senators are appointed by the governor general on behalf of the sovereign at the direction of the prime minister.
 Retirement is mandatory for senators upon reaching the age of 75 years.

 Each province (and territory) has its own legislature, with each member usually known as a Member of the Legislative Assembly (MLA).
 In certain provinces, legislators carry other titles: Member of Provincial Parliament (MPP) in Ontario, Member of the National Assembly (MNA) in Quebec (député) and Member of the House of Assembly (MHA) in Newfoundland and Labrador.
-The provincial upper houses were eliminated through the 20th century.
+The provincial upper houses were eliminated between 1876 (Manitoba) and 1968 (Quebec).

+Gibraltar

+In Gibraltar, members of parliament serve in the unicameral Gibraltar Parliament.
+There are 17 seats in the Parliament, to which candidates are elected by block voting.
+Each candidate represents the whole of Gibraltar as their constituency.